Light The Way

 Over 15 years of caregiving experience

 As an end of life doula, my education in occupational therapy has been invaluable.
-Through my training, I gained a deep understanding of the physical, emotional, and spiritual needs of individuals.
+I have knowledge and skills to adapt and individualize care.
+Through my training, I gained a deep understanding of the physical, emotional, and spiritual needs.
 I learned how to provide compassionate care and support patients and clients, as well their loved ones.
-My knowledge of adaptive equipment and techniques also allows me to help clients maintain their independence and dignity during this difficult time.